kaczla/list-lm/data/readme/model_links.md

 - [nanoGPT](https://github.com/karpathy/nanoGPT) - The simplest, fastest repository for training/finetuning medium-sized GPTs.
 - [nanoPALM](https://github.com/RobertRiachi/nanoPALM) - nanoPALM is the simplest, fastest repository for training/finetuning small to medium-sized PALM models.
 - [nanoT5](https://github.com/PiotrNawrot/nanoT5) - Fast & Simple repository for pre-training and fine-tuning T5-style models.
+- [nanotron](https://github.com/huggingface/nanotron) - The objective of this library is to provide easy distributed primitives in order to train a variety of models efficiently using 3D parallelism.
 - [NVIDIA Megatron-LM](https://github.com/NVIDIA/Megatron-LM) - Megatron is an efficient, model-parallel (tensor, sequence, and pipeline), and multi-node pre-training of transformer based models such as GPT, BERT, and T5 using mixed precision.
 - [NVIDIA Merlin](https://github.com/NVIDIA-Merlin/Merlin) - NVIDIA Merlin is an open source library providing end-to-end GPU-accelerated recommender systems, from feature engineering and preprocessing to training deep learning models and running inference in production.
 - [NVIDIA NeMo](https://github.com/NVIDIA/NeMo) - NVIDIA NeMo is a conversational AI toolkit built for researchers working on automatic speech recognition (ASR), text-to-speech synthesis (TTS), large language models (LLMs), and natural language processing (NLP).